katiehuangx/8-Week-SQL-Challenge/README.md

 Hello visitors,

 I wanted to address a concerning issue.
-It has come to my attention that some of the SQL case study solutions on this repository have been copied word-for-word without proper attribution or permission.
+It has come to my attention that some of the SQL case study solutions on this repository have been copied without proper attribution or permission.
 I want to emphasize that this behavior goes against the principles of academic integrity and intellectual honesty.

 Creating these solutions has been a labor of love, involving substantial time and effort.
 Therefore, I kindly ask that you avoid copying them word for word.
 Instead, I encourage you to utilize them as a reference and derive inspiration from the underlying concepts, applying them in your own unique way.